nodejs/node/doc/api/http.markdown

 The `chunk` argument should be an array of integers or a string.

 The `encoding` argument is optional and only applies when `chunk` is a string.
+Defaults to `'utf8'`.

 ### request.end([data], [encoding])